espocrm/documentation/docs/development/di.md

 There is the ability to bind interfaces to implementations and bind parameter names to specific values.
 Binding is used for resolving dependencies passed through a constructor.

-Binding can be processed in the `Binding` classes in every module and in the *Custom* namespace:
+Binding can be processed in the `Binding` classes in every module as well as in the *Custom*:

 * `Espo\Modules\{ModuleName}\Binding`
 * `Espo\Custom\Binding`

-Note: A module order parameter is used when binding is processed.
+Note: The module order parameter is used when binding is processed.
 Meaning that modules with a lower order value will be processed first.

 CLI command to print all bindings: